 One of Metro Vancouver’s favourite food-themed community events is back on the menu this month.
 And it’s the perfect reason to beeline to a lovely Richmond park for a delicious, sun-dappled day out.

-The 13th annual Richmond Garlic Festival runs from 10:00am to 3:00pm on Sunday August 20 at the Sharing Farm area of Terra Nova Rural Park.
-And while it typically lures lots of garlic fans, the family-friendly event is also crammed with added attractions––from a farmers’ market to live entertainment and from guided walks to raptor bird displays.
+The 14th annual Richmond Garlic Fest runs from 10:00am to 3:00pm on Sunday August 17 at the Sharing Farm area of Terra Nova Rural Park.
+And while it typically lures lots of garlic fans, this family-friendly event is also crammed with added attractions––from a farmers’ market to live entertainment and from guided walks to raptor bird displays.

 Keen to check out this brilliant grassroots event?
 Read on for our exclusive insider’s guide.
-Then mark you calendar, gather your friends and family and head on over.
+Then mark your calendar, gather your friends and family and head on over.

 What’s it all about?